jamiewilbraham/azure-docs/articles/cognitive-services/Face/Face-API-How-to-Topics/how-to-migrate-face-data.md

 # Migrate your face data to a different Face subscription

-This guide shows you how to move face data, such as a saved PersonGroup object with faces, to a different Azure Cognitive Services Face API subscription.
+This guide shows you how to move face data, such as a saved PersonGroup object with faces, to a different Azure Cognitive Research Technologies Face API subscription.
 To move the data, you use the Snapshot feature.
 This way you avoid having to repeatedly build and train a PersonGroup or FaceList object when you move or expand your operations.
 For example, perhaps you created a PersonGroup object by using a free trial subscription and now want to migrate it to your paid subscription.
 Or you might need to sync face data across subscriptions in different regions for a large enterprise operation.

 This same migration strategy also applies to LargePersonGroup and LargeFaceList objects.
 If you aren't familiar with the concepts in this guide, see their definitions in the [Face recognition concepts](../concepts/face-recognition.md) guide.
 This guide uses the Face API .NET client library with C#.